Ryan Kaine is on the rocks…

 The rain lightened and finally stopped, but a heavy blanket of fog took its place.

-Last night, before the sun set, the drubbing of a helicopter’s rotor blades had given him brief hope, but the bloody thing had flown right over his position without stopping.
+Last night, before the sun set, the drubbing of a helicopter’s rotor blades had given him brief hope, but the bloody thing had flown right over him without stopping.
 The spotters hadn’t seen him, but why should they?
 The rocks hid him.

-Maybe the helicopter hadn’t been searching for him after all.
+Maybe that helicopter hadn’t been searching for him after all.
 Perhaps someone else was lost on the mountain.

 They weren’t coming.
 No one was coming.